Peace of mind!

 What is Valley Privilege?

 This is a special overdraft protection service and benefit that we offer on our checking accounts.
 Valley Privilege may automatically cover an occasional and temporary overdraft that may happen.
-Overdrafts and fees up to a total of $500 may be covered.
+For personal accounts, overdrafts and fees up to a total of $500 may be covered.
+For business accounts, overdrafts and fees up to a total of $1,000 may be covered.

 How does Valley Privilege cover you?